Special Services

 Northwater

-Located in Poulsbo, WA, Northwater is an intensive day program for students in grades 3-10 whose IEP teams have determined require more intensive academic, behavioral, and social- emotional supports.
+Located in Poulsbo, WA, Northwater is currently serving students 1st through 11th grade whose IEP teams have determined require more intensive academic, behavioral, and social- emotional supports.

 Students in the Northwater program will participate in a comprehensive curriculum based on state standards combined with evidenced-based instruction, engaging technology, and academic accommodations.
 Social skills instruction is integrated throughout the day and provided to teach appropriate interpersonal communication skills, self-discipline, and problem-solving skills.
 Our therapeutic program provides comprehensive mental health services to promote mental wellness for all students and identifies and addresses problems before they escalate or become chronic.